-Can you relate?
-I ended up tucking it away.
 Now, this girl is a middle-schooler and not so young anymore!
-I hope she still likes this because this time I am finishing it.😁
+I hope she still likes it because this time I finished it! 😁

 Create a custom message, choose a favorite word, a first or last name, initials, hometown, lake name, zip code, or song lyric.
 You get the idea.😃